mialkin/docs/tools/prometheus.md

 Every time series is uniquely identified by its **metric name** and optional key-value pairs called **labels**.

-The metric name specifies the general feature of a system that is measured (e.g. `http_requests_total` - the total number of HTTP requests received).
+The metric name specifies the general feature of a system that is measured (e.g. `http_requests_total` — the total number of HTTP requests received).
 It may contain ASCII letters and digits, as well as underscores and colons.
 It must match the regex `[a-zA-Z_:][a-zA-Z0-9_:]*`.

-Note: The colons are reserved for user defined recording rules.
+> The colons are reserved for user defined recording rules.
 They should not be used by exporters or direct instrumentation.

 Labels enable Prometheus's dimensional data model: any given combination of labels for the same metric name identifies a particular dimensional instantiation of that metric (for example: all HTTP requests that used the method `POST` to the `/api/tracks` handler).
 The query language allows filtering and aggregation based on these dimensions.
 Changing any label value, including adding or removing a label, will create a new time series.